Reconstructing the Thermal Sunyaev Zeldovich Power Spectrum from Planck using the ABS Method: tSZ Power Spectrum for Simulation

-Furthermore, to verify that the reconstruction performance is not sensitive to inaccuracies in the foreground amplitude modeling, we artificially increased the total foreground temperature map at each frequency by factors of 1.2 and 1.5, respectively, while keeping the other components unchanged.
-This corresponds to enhancing the foreground power spectra at each frequency by factors of 1.44 and 2.25.
+Furthermore, to quantify the robustness of the ABS reconstruction against uncertainties in the foreground modeling, we artificially rescale the total foreground temperature maps at each frequency by factors of 1.2 and 1.5, while keeping all other components fixed.
+This procedure effectively enhances the corresponding foreground power spectra by factors of 1.44 and 2.25, respectively.

 In Fig.~\ref{fig:refg}, as expected, we observe that a stronger foreground contamination leads to an overestimation of the tSZ signal.
-Compared to the fiducial case, the foreground residuals increase progressively.
-For the cases ``1.2$\times$ FG'' (green) and ``1.5$\times$ FG'' (blue), the amplitudes of the residuals reach approximately $3\times 10^{-3}$ and $10^{-2}$, respectively, in the range $\ell \in [10,100]$.
+Compared to the trispectrum-excluded case, the foreground residuals increase progressively.
 Given that the standard deviation of the total foreground amplitude (after masking) across all channels is about 0.3 K, the map-level foreground amplitude is enhanced by 20\% and 50\%, respectively, leading to an increase in the power spectrum by the square of these factors.
-Nevertheless, the resulting residuals exhibit small fluctuations, remaining at the level of $[0.001, 0.1]$, which is significantly smaller than the enhanced foreground power.

-Quantitatively, for the cases ``1.2$\times$ FG'' and ``1.5$\times$ FG'', the resulting deviations are MAE = 0.11 and 0.17, respectively, with corresponding $\chi^2$ values of 660.76 and 1549.36.
+Quantitatively, for the cases ``1.2$\times$ FG'' and ``1.5$\times$ FG'', the resulting deviations are MAE = 0.11 and 0.17, respectively, with corresponding $\chi^2$ values of {\red 218.7 and 796.1}.
 The significantly higher $\chi^2$ in the ``1.5$\times$ FG'' case indicates that the measured foreground residuals are substantial compared to the associated statistical uncertainties.
-Compared to the fiducial case, the MAE values show only a slight increase.
+Compared to the fiducial trispectrum-excluded case (MAE=0.07), the MAE values show only a slight increase.
 This result demonstrates that our algorithm can effectively suppresses foreground contamination and remains robust against increased foreground levels.